 Something else I found interesting.
 There is evidence that shows where a man with only 1 functioning kidney was taking 20 grams of creatine, yet no adverse reactions were observed.
 DISCLAIMER: This does NOT mean that if you have reduced renal function, you can go and start mega-dosing creatine.
 If you have a history of renal disease, you should absolutely consult a qualified doctor, preferably a nephrologist that specializes in kidney function issues!

 Individuals being treated with diuretics should also proceed with caution.
 Since creatine is a hydrating compound that draws more water into cells, it would work antithetically to a diuretic.
-They are prescribed with the purpose of eliminating excess water from the body.
+They are prescribed for the purpose of eliminating excess water from the body.
 Obviously, this would be problematic if someone with a particular health condition is experiencing adverse effects as a result of excess fluid retention.

 To conclude, there is very solid evidence showing that normal, generally healthy people who supplement with creatine do not need to worry about damaging their kidneys or experiencing any other serious health conditions.
 Don’t take my word for it though.
 See for yourself in the Human Effects Matrix on examine.com.
 See link: https://examine.com/supplements/Creatine/#main_rubric%5D